appium/appium-xcuitest-driver/docs/real-device-config.md

 Then, `WebDriverAgentRunner-Runner.app` will be in `appium_wda/Build/Products/Debug-iphoneos/WebDriverAgentRunner-Runner.app` with the proper codesign by xcodebuild.
 Please make sure the `WebDriverAgent.xcodeproj` has proper condiguratin as this page to do sign properly.
 The `WebDriverAgentRunner-Runner.app` can be installed to any real devices allowed by the provisiong profile.

-You can install the package with 3rd party tools such as listed in [How To Set Up And Customize WebDriverAgent Server](./wda-custom-server.md).
+You can install the package with 3rd party tools and manage it separately like explained in [How To Set Up And Customize WebDriverAgent Server](./wda-custom-server.md).
 If the codesign is not correct, the installation will fail because of the package verification error by iOS.

 As a more advanced method, you can generate the package with `CODE_SIGNING_ALLOWED=NO` and do [`codesign`](https://developer.apple.com/documentation/xcode/using-the-latest-code-signature-format) by yourself.